-Nitrification inhibitors (NIs) and slow release fertilizers (SRFs) are each a type of an enhanced efficiency fertilizer (EEF) with a similar function, that can make nitrogen available to crops over a longer portion of the cultivation year to better match the crop uptake needs.
-NIs are substances that when applied in addition to the use of an ammonia (NH3) or ammonium (NH4+) fertilizer, delay the nitrification process (the conversion of NH3 or NH4+ to nitrate (NO3-)) by depressing the activity of Nitrosomonas bacteria, until the NO3 can be readily used by crops.
+Nitrification inhibitors (NIs) and slow release fertilizers (SRFs) are each a type of enhanced efficiency fertilizer (EEF) with a similar function, that can make nitrogen available to crops over a longer portion of the cultivation year to better match the crop uptake needs.
+NIs are substances that when applied in addition to the use of an ammonia (NH3) or ammonium (NH4+) fertilizer, delay the nitrification process (the conversion of NH3 or NH4+ to nitrate (NO3-)) by depressing the activity of Nitrosomonas bacteria, until the NO3- can be readily used by crops.
 SRFs, as their name implies, slow or control the release of soluble nitrogen (NH4+ and NO3-) to the soil compared to conventional fertilizers, extending N availability to the crop and improving the synchronization between crop uptake and N availability.
 Both allow the crop to take up more of the nitrogen applied, and ultimately reduce the release of N2O to the atmosphere.

-For the purposes of this protocol, in order for the use of NIs or the switch to SRFs to be eligible, such activities may not have occurred in a field's baseline look-back period (Section 5.1.2, Table 6.2).
-If NIs or SRFs have been utilized in a given field's baseline look-back period the field will be ineligible due to complications with quantification.
-19 The use of SRFs and the use of NIs in conjunction is permissible, however, as both types of EEFs work to reduce the conversion rate of supplied nitrogen to N2O, the additive emissions benefits are either minimal or nonexistent, and thus difficult to quantify.
+For the purposes of this protocol, in order for the use of NIs or the switch to SRFs to be eligible for credits, such activities must not have occurred in a field's baseline look-back period (Section 5.1.2, Table 6.2).
+If NIs or SRFs have been utilized in a given field's baseline look-back period, the field will be unable to earn credits for their use in the project.
+The use of SRFs and the use of NIs in conjunction is permissible, however, as both types of EEFs work to reduce the conversion rate of supplied nitrogen to $N_2O$ , the additive emissions benefits are either minimal or nonexistent, and thus difficult to quantify.
+As such, credits can only be earned for applying one of the two EEFs, and Project developers have the option of choosing which one.
 The EEFs should be applied according to manufacturer recommendations, as well as relevant regulatory or expert recommendations.